Xunnamius/black-flag-extensions/README.md

 // ▼ Let's keep our custom CLI arguments strongly 💪🏿 typed export type CustomCliArguments = {
   target: DeployTarget;
-} & ( // We could make these subtypes even stronger, but returns are diminishing
+} & ( // We could make these subtypes even stronger, but the returns are diminishing
   | {
       target: DeployTarget.Vercel;
       production: boolean;